AgustinDoCanto/Vault-Term/docs/VAULT-TERM-DOCUMENTATION.md

 ![Create Project enter name](./img/CreateProject/create-project-option-selected.png "Create Project enter name")

+If you choose this option for error click the enter key without writing anything and that will take you to the main menu.

 ### Create Backup

 The "Create Backup" option creates a backup of the Project-Vault in the target directory path.

 This option creates a folder labeled "Projet-Vault" in the target path and it another "Project-Vault" exists in the target it will relabel the Vault with an a N suffix.

 "Create Backup" option in the main menu: